fonnesbeck/git_tutorial/PITCHME.md

 * **Notepad++ (Windows)**
     `$ git config --global core.editor "'c:/program files/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"`

+Note:
-^Git requires the editor to wait and report a return value: it gives the editor an opportunity to **abort** the commit if something goes wrong; it gives us an opportunity to save the commit message **several times** before deciding we're finished.
+Git requires the editor to wait and report a return value: it gives the editor an opportunity to **abort** the commit if something goes wrong; it gives us an opportunity to save the commit message **several times** before deciding we're finished.

 ---

 ## Proxy

+Note:
-^ In some networks you need to use a proxy server.
+ In some networks you need to use a proxy server.
 If this is the case, you may also need to tell Git about the proxy:

 ```bash